bkirsh99/GNMINFRMTCS/A7/Assignment7.md

 ## Install plink1.9 onto your A1 conda environment:
 #conda install -n BMEDG_1 -c bioconda plink

 #ANSWER: First, we must set up server, log into our conda environment, and create a directory for this assignment.
-Then, we can install the tools in our environment.
+Then, we can install the tools in the environment.

 ssh bkirsh@137.82.55.186
 conda activate test_env